cqsl/mps-rnn/README.md

 pip install jaxlib==0.3.25+cuda11.cudnn82 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
 Then use `pip install -r requirements.txt` to install the dependencies.
 Currently it requires a custom branch of NetKet, and we are working on upstreaming it to the master branch.

+The DMRG code in `dmrg/` requires Julia >= 1.6.
+For reference, we use Julia 1.10.3.
+You need to activate the environment `dmrg/Project.toml` when running it.
+It includes MKL, which provides acceleration on Intel CPUs.

 ## Usage